ForoughiradLab/ForoughiradLab.github.io/_pages/openings.md

 **Postdocs:** I do not have funding for postdocs at the moment, but am happy to discuss collaborations on fellowship applications.

-**Undergraduate students:** There will be opportunities for undergraduate students to work in person at the lab at TAMUG beginning in January 2024.
+**Undergraduate students:** There will be opportunities for undergraduate students to work in person at the lab at TAMUG beginning in February 2024.

 **Field assistants:** Openings for summer 2024 field assistant positions are posted!
 Apply here [NSF ETAP](https://etap.nsf.gov/award/135/opportunity/7560) by February 15th.
 <br>